ToheedKhan/DI-Resolver/README.md

 * [Automatic Type Inference](https://github.com/hmlongco/Resolver/blob/master/Documentation/Types.md)
 * [Scopes](https://github.com/hmlongco/Resolver/blob/master/Documentation/Scopes.md): Application, Cached, Graph(default), Shared, and Unique
 Scopes are used to control the lifecycle of a given object instance once it's been resolved.
 That means that scopes are basically caches, and those caches are used to keep track of the objects they create.
+In DI speak, graph will reuse any object instances resolved during a given resolution cycle.

+Translating again, let’s say that a depends on b and c and that b and c both depend on d.
+We then do the following:

+@Injected private var a: A
+Resolver will attempt to resolve a, and in the process, it finds out that a needs a b and that b needs a d.
+It makes one of each and wires them together.

+Resolver then finds a also needs a c and that c also needs a d.
+Well, Resolver knows it’s already made a d, so it gives a copy of the existing reference to c.
+Now a has its b and c, and both of those refer to the same instance of d.
+Finally, we return our a, ready to use.

+In this case, graph depends on the idea that you probably want b and c to share d since they were all made during the same resolution cycle and, as such, would seem to be associated with one another.

+If you don’t want this behavior, you can just mark d’s dependency as unique.
+And if you never want this behavior, you can simply change Resolver’s default scope to unique.

 Application - Singleton
 Cached - a session-level scope that caches specific information until a user logs out.
 Can be resetas needed.